c0xa/ConvertJsonAndYaml/README.md

 - [:uk: ENG](./README.md) - English documentation

 # About
-This is small utility for conversion files written on Goland.
+This is small application for conversion files written on Goland.
-The this utility allows you to convert from json to yaml or
+This application allows you to convert from json to yaml or
 from yaml to json with command-line arguments.

 # Supported types